 Every year many students apply to the University of South Florida’s College of Nursing with the hopes of being accepted and getting a nursing degree, but many of them are turned down and told to reapply the following semester.
+Also the second part who has already being accepted to economy and marketing classes wondering "who can do my accounting assignment for me".
+To all of these question we wanna talk here.

 The USF College of Nursing has limited room for students.
 Commonly, there are hundreds of applicants and only 36 spots available.